mihah023/Applied-Mathematics-Portfolio/Volatility-Risk-Modeling/README.md

 ---

-## ⚠️ Methodology Validation Note
+## ⚠️ A Note on the Christoffersen Test's `NaN` Case

-One additional implementation issue was found while validating the Christoffersen calculation.

-An earlier version contained an exponent-grouping error in the restricted likelihood calculation.
-I corrected the formula and independently verified the implementation symbolically using SymPy (outside the notebook, as a one-off check) before producing the reported results.

-If one of the transition states does not occur, some transition probabilities cannot be estimated and the test can return `NaN`.
-This is a limitation of the statistical calculation rather than necessarily a coding error.
+If one of the two transition states (breach / no-breach) does not occur at all in the sample, some transition probabilities cannot be estimated and the test returns `NaN` instead of a p-value.
+This reflects a genuine limitation of the statistical calculation — independence isn't testable without observing transitions from both states — rather than a data or code issue.

+I verified the restricted-likelihood formula symbolically with SymPy (outside the notebook, as a one-off check) before relying on it for the reported results.

 ---